Confusedfish/confusedfish.github.io/_posts/2017_Italy/2017-5-19-Gengenbach.md

 little walk out of the town but set in beautiful wine country.

 We only saw a little of the beautiful wine country due to a full day of very heavy rain, but what we did see made us want to come back at a more appropriate time of year or with more appropriate atire.
+If not just to sample more of the delicious rosti at the [Schatull](www.schatull.de), still not sure what a Shatull is other than a great bar in Gengenbach.